Introduction

 Each chapter is designed to stand on its own, though the model builds cumulatively.
 For a PDF of the full paper, click here.

-Truth is structural, not moral.
+Truth is the load-bearing capacity of your signal.
 Every piece of content is either brand equity or brand debt, and AI just made cross-referencing contradictions a thirty-second operation.
 The Arup deepfake.
 The Leeway Framework.
 Why the model survives after exposure.
 Why truth is the interest rate on everything else in the system.

 Air France 447 lost its instruments over the Atlantic and the pilots pulled back when they should have pushed forward.
 The same failure mode plays out in every industry that cannot read the gap between AI capability and adoption.
 The S-formula.
 The five adoption levels.
 The $285 billion repricing that started with a single text file in a GitHub repository.
 The noise flood and the four filters that cut through it.